Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 04

 Today was straight forward.
 I had some trouble with spaces in my splits, but that was fixed easily.
 I hopefully finally remember the `fold` for getting a sum of the values of a list.

+### Day 05

+This was brute-force 10 Minutes on my machine.
+I probably come back to this one, when there is time.

+### Day 06

+Also brute force in the first, but then I used the `equations` package and the time went from som 300 ms to about 1 ms. This was nice.